ATU-BDAAI/ca2-assignment-Sedatjsw/README.md

 ## Limitations

-This project focuses on demonstrating a complete pipeline rather than optimising performance.
+This project focuses on demonstrating the pipeline rather than optimising performance.

 - The dataset is small and not suitable for training machine learning models
 - OCR errors can affect downstream NLP results
 - The visual detection approach is contour-based and not highly precise
-- Complex document layouts (e.g. posters) produce many detected regions
+- Complex layouts (e.g. posters) produce many detected regions
-- Named Entity Recognition may be affected by OCR noise
+- Named Entity Recognition can be affected by OCR noise

 ---

 ## Conclusion

-This project demonstrates how computer vision and NLP can be combined into a single pipeline to process and analyse documents.
+This project demonstrates how Computer Vision and NLP can be combined into a single pipeline for document understanding.

-The inclusion of enhanced named entity recognition (spaCy) and structured region detection improves both text understanding and visual analysis.
+The addition of enhanced named entity recognition (spaCy) and structured region detection improves both text analysis and visual understanding.

-While the system works well for demonstrating the overall process, it also highlights the challenges of working with real-world document data, especially in terms of OCR quality, layout complexity and document variability.
+Overall, the system works well as a complete pipeline, while also highlighting real-world challenges such as OCR quality, layout complexity and document variability.

+---

+## Author

+Sedat Aydin
+Postgraduate Diploma in Big Data Analytics & AI
+Atlantic Technological University